-This microwave flourless peanut butter cookie makes an easy single serving dessert.
-Serve the warm cookie with ice cream for a deep dish cookie quick fix.
+This deep-dish peanut butter cookie cooks in the microwave for an easy single-serving dessert.
+Serve the warm cookie with ice cream for a deep-dish cookie quick fix.

 I can’t believe it’s September.
 Over the weekend I was melting in the heat and now the weather has gotten cooler, the daylight hours shorter, and it’s been cloudy too.
 Oh summer, I’m definitely going to miss you.